 The prospect was originally identified from geochemical soil sampling, which produced a strong gold and coincident arsenic anomaly.
 Initial drilling at the prospect identified near-surface gold mineralisation that was thought to have come from a nearby zone of strongly altered and silicified rocks.
 Subsequent drilling identified a strongly altered and gold-silver mineralised zone of rocks that had the potential to be associated with epithermal gold and silver mineralisation.
-The near surface mineralisation displayed a gold-silver ratio which suggested that the mineralisation would improve in grade as the system deepened.
-The zone was subsequently drilled deeper with the highest assay being 51g/t Au. (released 16th Sept 2015 - Kou Sa Update).
-Current results confirm that the grade did increase with depth and that the mineralisation is epithermal in nature.
+The near-surface mineralisation displayed a gold-silver ratio suggesting that initial intersections are through the upper reaches of the system with mineralisation expected to produce improving gold grades, as the system deepens.